SeanShubin/xp-flavor/README.md

 I will also be omitting parts of this process that are identical to Scrum.

 ## Units of measurement
+- Hours
+    - Don't take the word "hour" too literally.
+      An "hour" in this context is a convenient part of a day.
+      If engineers feel they get 40% of their work done before lunch and 60% after, they might say there are 2 hours before lunch and 5 hours after, or 4 and 6 if they find the extra granularity more convenient to track.
 - Ideal hours
     - An imaginary time unit used for estimating relative effort.
       It corresponds to the most optimistically productive hour that is still actually possible.